apache/tomee-tck/README.txt

  done, but it is risky.

 WORKING TOGETHER
+ Communication:-
+ -Email:Send an email to tck-subscribe@openejb.apache.org  to subscribe to the tck discussion list
+ -IRC: You can also jump on #tck channel at freenode

  We want to divide and conquer on each phase and clear it out as much as possible before moving to the next one.
 We could possibly get up